Young-ook/data-lab-on-wsl/README.md

 ### Apache Airflow
 #### Install Airflow
-MLflow excels at managing the machine learning lifecycle, including experiment tracking, model management, and serving.
-However, it doesn't provide powerful features for workflow management and automation and ideal capabilities for orchestrating complex data pipelines.
-Apache Airflow, on the other hand, is an open-source platform for developing, scheduling, and monitoring batch-oriented workflows.
-Airflow’s extensible Python framework enables you to build workflows connecting with virtually any technology.
-A web interface helps manage the state of your workflows.
-MLflow and Airflow are two pivotal tools in the MLOps ecosystem, each serving distinct purposes that complement one another when integrated.
-In this example, we will learn how to integrate Airflow and MLflow for automatic ML lifecycle management.

 You might have installed Airflow when you tried to install the Jupyter using `requirements.txt`, but if not, follow the *(Optional) Set Airlfow home directory* and *Install Airflow using the constraints file, which is determined based on the URL we pass* steps to install Airflow from PyPI(Python Package Index).

 **[Don't Forget]** to make sure that you've activated the python virtual environment with `source .venv/bin/activate` in the *data-lab-on-wsl* local directory.